Two digits of one hand, favorable ankylosis of — VA Rating Criteria (38 CFR DC 5223)

 Secondary conditions caused or aggravated by Two digits of one hand, favorable ankylosis of may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Two digits of one hand, favorable ankylosis of?
+What evidence supports a higher rating for Two digits of one hand, favorable ankylosis of?

 Get a Personalized Rating Analysis